MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/use-sales-copilot.md

 ## Provide feedback

-Rate the usefulness of the response by selecting the thumbs up or thumbs down icon. <<Author's note: Who gets the response and how does it improve?>>
+Rate the usefulness of the response by selecting the thumbs up or thumbs down icon.

 ## See also